daqi/chatapp/README.md

 $ touch serverless.yml
 ```

-the `my-realtime-app` directory should look something like this:
+the directory should look something like this:

 ```